kuriakinzeng/fcc-nightlife/README.md

 **tl;dr:** Nightlife Coordination App allows users to see how many people are going to bars near them

 ## User Stories:
-TODO
+1. As an unauthenticated user, I can view all bars in my area.
+2. As an authenticated user, I can add myself to a bar to indicate I am going there tonight.
+3. As an authenticated user, I can remove myself from a bar if I no longer want to go there.
+4. As an unauthenticated user, when I login I should not have to search again.

 ## Architecture
 The app is built on Express with Pug as templating engine.
-It uses (https://github.com/sahat/hackathon-starter)[hackathon-starter] as a boilerplate.
+It uses [hackathon-starter](https://github.com/sahat/hackathon-starter) as a boilerplate.

 ## Run locally
 ```npm install && npm run dev```